Stuyk/altv-typescript/README.md

 -   Built in handling of multiple resources for compilation.
 -   Built in server restart after compilation.
 -   Development mode for auto-restart of server.
+-   Development mode for auto-reconnection of client on server-start.
 -   Easily expandable resource directory.
 -   [altv-pkg](https://github.com/Stuyk/altv-pkg) support for auto-downloading alt:V Server Binaries.
 -   Prettier Configuration for code formatting.